simranmishra1708/Social-Distancing-Detector/README.md

 ## Using OpenCV, computer vision, and deep learning for social distancing

 We can use OpenCV, computer vision, and deep learning to implement social distancing detectors.
  The steps to build a social distancing detector include:

-1.Apply object detection to detect all people (and only people) in a video stream.
+1. Apply object detection to detect all people (and only people) in a video stream.
-2.Compute the pairwise distances between all detected people 3.Based on these distances, check to see if any two people are less than N pixels apart
+2. Compute the pairwise distances between all detected people
+3. Based on these distances, check to see if any two people are less than N pixels apart

 For the most accurate results, we calibrate our camera through intrinsic/extrinsic parameters so that we can map pixels to measurable units.
 An easier alternative (but less accurate) method would be to apply triangle similarity calibration which is what I have applied.